MAYA MARTIN-WESTHEIMER

 ARTIST RESIDENCY - WOOLLAHRA GALLERY AT REDLEAF

-During her residency at the Woollahra Gallery at Redleaf, Maya delved deeper into her research on the intertidal ecologies and history of Burroway/Moring/the Vaucluse foreshore, with a particular focus on Nielsen Park.
+During her Woollahra Gallery at Redleaf, Maya delved deeper into her research on the intertidal ecologies and history of Burroway/Moring/the Vaucluse foreshore, with a particular focus on Nielsen Park.
 For the past three years, she has been investigating and documenting the intertidal zones surrounding the park, observing the lives of its unique non-human inhabitants, and studying the complex interrelationships within these ecosystems.
 Maya hosted open studios and actively collaborated with diverse partners throughout the residency.

 Read more